 3) goods of the soul – knowledge, skill, love, friendship, aesthetic enjoyment, self-esteem, and honor.

-The first two types of good are limited goods—we can have more of them than we need.
+The first two types of goods are limited goods—we can have more of them than we need.
 Goods of the soul are unlimited goods—we cannot have more of them than we need.
 But surely the knowledge of the good life isn’t sufficient to actually living a good life?
 I may know, for example, that drinking alcohol is bad for me but do it anyway.
 So how do we learn to desire these real goods?

 Aristotle argued that the way to bridge the gap between knowledge of the good life and actually living it was through the development of a good moral character.
 And this entails developing good habits.
 A good habit allows us to perform certain actions without effort.
 We can have a good habit of playing the piano, studying hard, hitting golf balls, or thinking well.
 We can also habitually make good choices to avoid overeating or drinking too much.

 Aristotle calls good habits virtues or excellences.
 Virtues of the mind are intellectual virtues; while virtues exemplified by a regular disposition to choose correctly are moral virtues.
 For Aristotle, wisdom is the most important intellectual virtue but moral virtue plays a special role in living well.
 The reason moral virtue—the habit of making the right choices—is so important is that our choices determine whether we live well.
 And if we make too many bad choices we will live poorly.